Zwitterions and Amino Acids

-The pH dependence of the three species (abbreviated by , , ) is shown in form of the corresponding ionization fractions aj = [j]/CT:
+The pH dependence of the three species (abbreviated by [j]=, , ) is shown in form of the corresponding ionization fractions aj = [j]/CT:

 Titration Curves.
-The titration curves displays what happens to the amino acid glycine (with four different values of amount CT) as you change the pH by adding either a strong acid (HCl) or a strong base (NaOH).
+The titration curves display what happens to glycine as you change the pH by adding either a strong acid (HCl) or a strong base (NaOH):

 Buffer Capacity and Buffer Intensity